Frozen twig

 Cathedral of the Trees

-We return to gathering on the Land with regular monthly gatherings on the 4th Thursday of every month at 5:00 pm
+We return to gathering on the Land with regular monthly gatherings on the 3rd Thursday of every month at 4:00 pm in the winter.

 Location: Rise Above Guest House, 470 East Road Loop, K0L1C0